 How to Download a GitHub Repository

 GitHub is made up of repositories.
 A repository is a place where all files in a project can be stored, accessed, tracked, and modified.
-To download a repository, follow these steps:
+When I talk about learning how to download a folder from GitHub, really, I'm referencing a repository.

 1. Navigate to the GitHub repository page.
 If it’s a public repository, you can visit the page without logging in.
 If it’s a private repository, you’ll need to log in and have the proper permissions to access it.